Showing posts with label Jessica Tandy. Show all posts

 Although they share no scenes together in Still of the Night, Meryl Streep and actor Joe Grifasi are longtime friends, their association going back to their days at the Yale School of Drama in the '70s.
 Grifasi has appeared with Streep onscreen in The Deer Hunter and Ironweed.
 Click HERE to see them performing the musical intro to an all-star 2014 charity event.

 I remember back when Still of the Night was still known as Stab, Meryl Streep and Roy Scheider were presenters on some award show.
 Their pairing in the soon-to-be-released Stab was announced as they approached the podium.
-At some point in their stage banter Streep joked, "Oh, I kill him in that!"
-As unlikely as it is Streep would divulge the actual ending of the film, I've never forgotten her saying this, and thus always wondered if there was ever an alternate ending for Still of the Night
+At some point in their stage banter, Streep joked, "Oh, I kill him in that!"
+As unlikely as it is that Streep would divulge the actual ending of the film, I've always remembered her saying this, and thus, I've always wondered if there was ever an alternate ending for Still of the Night

 Copyright © Ken Anderson 2009 - 207